 Everything starts with our feet.
-Our feet help us in our first contact with the earth and become loyal companions that guide us around the world.
-That is why we continue to preach about the benefits of walking barefoot.
+Our feet help us in our first contact with the earth and become faithful companions guiding us around the world.
+That is why we continue to preach the benefits of walking barefoot.

 2. Get ready to go barefoot

 To get used to the new feeling, take off your regular shoes and go completely barefoot for at least 10 minutes a day.
 Until you are used to barefoot shoes.
 It feels like a second skin, so it's not difficult, right?

 You can easily do this by going barefoot at home or at the beach.
 In any case, it is important for your feet and body to adapt to the changes.

 Also, regarding safety, it is not advisable to walk barefoot on hard surfaces such as concrete or sharp gravel.
 Although there is much discussion about how our feet adapt to hard surfaces, we need minimal padding to protect our feet from cuts, dangerous pests, slippery surfaces, or burns.

 3.Try leg exercises

 As I have already mentioned, it is difficult to step back suddenly and go barefoot.
 However, like any other intense workout, even if your legs and calves are sore, they will eventually become stronger.